pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-two/index.md

 ## What makes this option useful?

 Kubernetes is very powerful, but also very complicated.
 The flexibility of the platform means that there's a lot of configuration you have to do just to get off the ground, and a managed service takes some of that off your plate.
 Some configurations are abstracted away, and some decisions are made for you.
-Things you would otherwise have to set up yourself, like load balancing, monitoring, and updates are covered by the vendor.
-It's less effort to get started, and less effort to maintain.
-Scaling is painless, since you can just provision more resources.
+Things you would otherwise have to set up yourself, like load balancing, monitoring, and updates, are covered by the vendor.
+It's less effort to get started and less effort to maintain.
+Scaling is painless since you can just provision more resources.
 For most people, a managed service is flat-out more reliable.

 ## Okay, I want to try it for myself.